-A passion for people-friendly urbanism led Graham to found Vision Zero Canada as a registered non-profit in December 2015.
+A passion for people-friendly urbanism led Graham to found Vision Zero Canada as a registered non-profit in 2015.
 In 2016 he established the Love 30 Canada campaign for 30 km/h residential speed limits.
-This is an alliance with the UK-based 20’s Plenty for Us campaign, which has established 20 mph limits where more than 15 million of people live.
+This is an alliance with the UK-based 20’s Plenty for Us campaign, which has established 20 mph limits where more than 15 million people live.

 In 2017 Graham also took up editorship of the Drop the ‘A’ Word campaign, and in 2018 he helped launch Our Greenway, advocating for the implementation of all-mode mobility corridors throughout Greater Toronto.
-His plan for the coming year is to deepen the national conversation about ‘safe systems‘ thinking, and to find ways to make Vision Zero Canada sustainable.
+His plan for 2018 is to deepen the national conversation about ‘safe systems‘ thinking, and to find ways to make Vision Zero Canada sustainable.
 If you’re convering road safety in the media, or if you’d like to arrange for a public consultation, speaking or workshop engagement in your community, please get in touch.

 Board of Directors